Small wind turbines

 If you are looking at a wind turbine for purely economic reasons, EECA strongly advises you do your sums carefully before you buy – especially if you are already connected to the electricity grid.

 Small wind turbines generally cost between $10,000 and $15,000 per kW of rated capacity.
 So a 2 kW turbine could cost between $20,000 and $30,000, including the cost of installation.
 A solar electricity system is likely going to be more cost-effective than a small wind turbine.

 The average New Zealand household uses about 8 kWh of electricity per person per day.
 An average family of 4 would need 3 to 13 kW ($30,000 to $195,000) worth of installed wind capacity to provide their own electricity.
 Even if you make significant energy efficiency improvements, a small wind turbine is unlikely to generate enough electricity to run your house on its own.

-Small wind turbines generally need more ongoing maintenance than solar panels and micro-hydro systems.
+- Make allowances for maintenance - small wind turbines generally need more ongoing maintenance than solar panels and micro-hydro systems.
 This is especially true if your turbine is on a very exposed site.